If appropriate your physician may consider opioid therapy in your treatment plan.

 Opioids, also referred to as narcotics, are pain relieving medications that come from the opium poppy plant.
 Natural opioids include codeine and morphine.

 Opioids work by binding to opioid receptors in the central and peripheral nervous system were they produce analgesic effects by decreasing the perception of pain, decreasing your reaction to pain, and increasing pain tolerance.
 They do not have an effect on the source of the pain, such as anti-inflammatory medications due by reducing the inflammation that causes pain.

-Opioids also bind to other opioid receptors throughout the body producing unwanted side effects such as constipation, respiratory depression, and sedation.
-They also often produce euphoria, which is one of the reasons their use can also lead to abuse, misuse and addiction.
+Opioids also bind to other opioid receptors throughout the body producing unwanted side effects such as GI constipation, respiratory depression, and sedation.
+They also often produce euphoria which is one of the reasons why they can also lead to abuse, misuse and addiction.

 Stretching & Core Strengthening

 Understanding Your Medications